 I acknowledge I cannot swap, sell or transfer my place in the Event or allow anyone else to participate on my behalf.

-I understand that Barnardo’s have the right to refuse registration or application for a place in an Event without providing reasons for doing so and at any time.
+I understand that Barnardo’s hasthe right to refuse registration or application for a place in an Event without providing reasons for doing so and at any time.

 I understand that in order to take part in the Event, I must complete the Event Organiser’s registration in addition to my application.
 Failure to complete the Event registration by any applicable deadline may mean I am unable to participate in the Event.